Olyaduhova/acodemyqa2/README.md

 If you’re late for a meeting or approaching a deadline, and you are unprepared, you may be tempted to wing it.
 When you are unprepared, mistakes, misunderstandings, and even the misdirection of a project or task can occur.

 __Solution__: Be organized and prepared.
-If you aren’t, it’s better to admit you need more time than to throw an idea against the wall and hope it sticks.
+If you are not, it’s better to admit you need more time than to throw an idea against the wall and hope it sticks.

 ## Using the Wrong Communication Tool
 There are times when an email is appropriate and other times when a phone call or in-person meeting is more suitable.